 For reference, I value one Aeroplan point at 2 cents, so the welcome offer alone could be worth $1,800+.

 A few other benefits worth highlighting include the ability to earn 1,000 Status Qualifying Miles (SQM) and 1 Status Qualifying Segment (SQS) for every $5,000 in eligible net purchases charged to your card.
 This is handy for anyone who’s trying to chase Aeroplan status.
-You can also roll over up to 200,000 SQM to help qualify for Aeroplan status the following year.
+You can also roll over unused eupgrade credits and up to 200,000 SQM to help qualify for Aeroplan status the following year.

 If you happen to fly out of Toronto’s Pearson International Airport, you get access to the priority security lanes, complimentary valet service, and 15% off parking rates.
 Overall, it’s clear that this card is great for frequent flyers or for anyone looking to earn a lot of Aeroplan points fast.